 The SM70 is a sensitive instrument and should not be exposed to steam, water/chemical spray or high levels of dust.
-Doing so may significantly shorten the life of the sensor.
+Doing so may significantly shorten the life of the sensor and impair accuracy.

-3. Getting Started
+4. Getting Started

-3.1.
+4.1.
 Installation

-Wall mounting brackets are provided and fit into the holes at each corner of the enclosure - see picture below.
+Wall mounting brackets are provided and fit into the holes at each corner of the enclosure.
 Concealed, tamperproof screw fixing through the corner posts of the enclosure is also possible without using the fixing brackets.
 The SM70 should be installed at a location that is free from contaminants that might affect the performance of the sensor module.

-3.2.
+4.2.
 Turning the monitor on and off